genomicsengland/SNP_models/ServiceDescription.md

 PASS: dispatch to DSS
 PENDING: will need to be explicitly forced through

-## Issues
+## Issues / Considerations
 - Only home GLH holds the SNP results but the interpreting GLH may be different.
 Report will be generated to home GLH with outstanding genotypes
-- CIPAPI will need to develop functionality to handle the processing rules
+- CIPAPI will need to develop functionality to handle the processing rules, this is not planned for 1H19
+- Service will need to fetch from storage (or Catalog) or have the genotype files uploaded to it as they come off the workflow